stefanbaumeler/bem-plus/methodology/guide/part-1.md

 The temptation to use variables as often as possible is huge, but it is important to remember that we essentially group things together by using them.
 Is the padding below a slider really always the same as below a video?
 How about the title?
 Same padding below that, too?

 If the designer tells us, that the spacing below the title is too large, do they mean that particular spacing, or that spacing and also the spacing below video and slider?
-Changes are, they only meant below the title, so now you can no longer use the variable.
+Chances are, they only meant below the title, so now you can no longer use the variable.
 We now have an exception to the rule.
 This happens again and again, until we have lots of exceptions.

 We thought that the grouping made sense, but it turns out it didn’t.
 By adding exception after exception, we made the group less generally applicable, more specific, more arbitrary.